1601-mma2013/Performance-Enhancer/README.md

 **4. Goals**

-Let the user have the ability to personalise any visualasset displayed on screen to their preferred choice.
+Let the user have the ability to personalise any visual asset displayed on screen to their preferred choice.
 To let the user know the fullest potential of theircomputer.

 **5.Environments**